GASB 67/68 Implementation

 Please be assured that PSRS/PEERS is committed to helping our participating employers learn as much as possible about these new accounting standards.
 We have provided answers to some frequently asked questions about these new reporting standards along with links to valuable resources.

-We know complying with these new standards may seem complex at first, but we will be going through this adjustment process together.
 Should you have any questions about either GASB accounting standard, please feel free to contact Anita Brand, PSRS/PEERS Chief Financial Officer.
 You may also wish to consult with your own accountant or an independent auditor about these new standards.

 Frequently Asked Questions